-Each high school and junior high designates one person to assign officials for their athletic contests.
-In many cases, especially at the junior high level, it is the athletic director.
+Each high school and middle school designates one person to assign officials for their athletic contests.
+In many cases, especially at the middle school level, it is the athletic director.
 For some sports, schools utilize the services of an independent assigner who will assign officials for a particular league or conference.
-Therefore, it is recommended that beginning officials contact area junior high and high school athletic directors introducing themselves as a new official available for contests.
+Therefore, it is recommended that beginning officials contact area middle school and high school athletic directors introducing themselves as a new official available for contests.
 Experienced officials can follow the same process with area high school athletic directors and league assigners.
 Names, addresses and telephone numbers of all member school's athletic directors can be accessed by using the online member school directory.

 Each of the OHSAA's six District Athletic Boards oversee the assignment of officials to sectional and district tournament contests.